 - Recursion: If not previously generated, they call the main

-function again, but with modified inputs. - Contextual Derivation: They modify the base color (e.g., using a lighter color for elevated panels) but maintain the relationship to the original theme.
+- Contextual Derivation: They modify the base color (e.g., using a lighter color for elevated panels) but maintain the relationship to the original theme.

 - Linking: They set